 This course provides students with the opportunity to earn1-credit in Conservation Biology through a self-paced independent study project under the direction of the instructor.
 The independent study project will involve research and completing an in-depth analysis of how the concepts and principles of Conservation Biology can be applied and incorporated into a conservation management program.

-Once students enroll during the registration period, October 1, 2015 - May 1, 2016, Brenda Hooper will send them an email confirming the conditions and expectations of the independent study project, including timetable, structure of the final report, and criteria for evaluation.
+Once students enroll an email will be sent confirming the conditions and expectations of the independent study project including timetable, structure of the final report, and criteria for evaluation.

 Prerequisite: Individuals who have already completed CSP 2101 Applied Landscape-Scale Conservation Biology (formally titled CSP 2101 Introduction to Conservation Biology) within the last five years are eligible for this course.